-NSITF settles over 11,000 claimants in 2021 alone
+NSITF Settles over 11,000 Claimants in 2021 alone

 This is as he urged employers of labour both in the private and public sectors who are yet to key into the scheme to do so, as the board and new management are determined and yearning to deliver on their promises.

-On his part, the Managing Director, Dr Mike Akabodu explained that payments of over 11,000 claims by the Social Insurance body in 2021 alone are estimated to be over N1billion, N529.9million was disbursed to such claimants between June and November this year.
+On his part, the Managing Director , Dr Mike Akabodu explained that payments of over 11,000 claims by the Social Insurance body in 2021 alone is estimated to be over N1billion , N529.9million was disbursed to such claimants between June and November this year.

 According to the NSITF Managing Director, the agency is undergoing transformation and repositioning for better service delivery to workers in the country, adding, “The ongoing strategic repositioning of NSITF is geared towards opening up a new chapter for it devoid of controversy and bad image in whatever form.”